suphamster/lada/README.md

 Training the nsfw and mosaic detection models should be straight forward.
 Check out the official docs of [Ultralytics](https://docs.ultralytics.com/).

+> Initial models were trained using Python 3.12 / Torch 2.4.1-cuda-12.4 / MMCV 2.2.0 / Ultralytics 8.3.23 but would suggest to use latest versions as described in the Developer Installation section.

 ## Datasets
 The goal of the mosaic detection model is to detect for each frame of the video if and where pixelated/mosaic regions exist.
 It will try to crop and cut small clips and hand them over to the mosaic removal model.
 This will try to recover what it can from those degraded frames and come up with a somewhat plausible replacement for those images.